thierry3000/computer_physics/docs/README.md

 > /usr/lib/gcc/x86_64-pc-linux-gnu/8.1.0/../../../../lib/libgsl.so: undefined reference to `cblas_ztrsv'

-letting you know that there is an other undefinde reference to something with cblas.
+letting you know that there is an other undefined reference to something with cblas.
 We add the link to cblas

 >[thierry@dema59 docs]$ g++ calc_random.cpp -Wall -lgsl -lgslcblas -o calc_random